pz1/ZWayModules/Documentation/ZWay 2.2.4 flaws.md

-## Several issue submitted to Github (quite) a while ago
+## Several issues submitted to Github (quite) a while ago
 - https://github.com/Z-Wave-Me/ExpertUI/issues/210  potentially serious
 - https://github.com/Z-Wave-Me/ExpertUI/issues/209  *minor*
 - https://github.com/Z-Wave-Me/ExpertUI/issues/206  *assigned*
 - https://github.com/Z-Wave-Me/zwave-smarthome/issues/177  waiting for response
 - https://github.com/Z-Wave-Me/zwave-smarthome/issues/176  Abiguity imported device; *assigned*
 - https://github.com/Z-Wave-Me/ExpertUI/issues/187 temperature setting StellaZ very serious for me
 - https://github.com/Z-Wave-Me/home-automation/issues/299 HTTP authentication; Still serious problem for me, but I assume nothing will be done about it.
-Couple of days ago I saw a cryptic note re http authentication on OR forum, but unsure if it affects this one.
+(Couple of days ago I saw a cryptic note re http authentication on OR forum, but unsure if it affects this one.
 I'll give it a try once it is a formal OR release)

 ## Issues spotted in v2.2.4-rc16
 - *Expert UI* - *Network/Timing Info* still not presenting any data